Effective: October 1, 1993

 - The position must be advertised for ten days with the Career Center to ensure access to the position for Montana State University-Northern students.

-- If no students are available or if schedules are not compatible, an office may hire a non student, but they must be over the age of 16.
+- If no students are available or if schedules are not compatible, an office may hire a non-student, but they must be over the age of 16.
 However; the position will remain classified as a student position.
-Paperwork for non-students is handled by the Payroll Office.
+Paperwork for non-students is handled by Business Services.

 - The individual hired may remain in the position until the beginning of the next semester.
 At that time the position must be reopened for ten days.
 If Montana State University-Northern students apply, they will be given priority in hiring decisions.